elarivie/BUILDME/README.md

 Behaviour
 ----
 * Shall abort if invalid parameters are given
+* Should exit with an error if the given TEMP or OUTPUT folder is in the SOURCE folder
+* Should exit with an error if an external dependency is missing on the system.
 * Shall create the OUTPUT folder or exit with an error if it exists already
+* **Should build the project and put the result in OUTPUT**
+* Should exit with an error if the SOURCE folder content is modified
 * Should remove generated data in the TEMP folder before exiting
-* Should exit with an error if the given TEMP or OUTPUT folder is in the SOURCE folder
-* Should exit with an error if the SOURCE folder content is modified
-* Should exit with an error if an external dependency is missing on the system.

 Important Note
 ----